Kim Cameron (musician): Early career

 Cameron began her broadcast career as a radio personality at KHAT-FM, in Lincoln, Nebraska.
 A year later, she took an internship at KAKE-TV in Wichita, Kansas.
 She moved to the east coast and began a corporate career developing training and promotional videos for information technology companies.
-She worked at MCI, as the National Training Manager for several years before moving to Siebel Systems as a Practice Manager.
+She worked at MCI as the National Training Manager for several years before moving to Siebel Systems as a Practice Manager.

 In the early 1990s, Cameron began performing in a local cover band in Washington, D.C.
-After 10 years of working the D.C. clubs, the band took a break after the father of one of the band members was murdered.
+After ten years of working the D.C. clubs, the band took a break after the father of one of the band members was murdered.

 In 2007, Cameron left her work as a corporate executive to pursue a full-time career in music.
 She wrote her first song, "Never Forget", about her brother-in-law.
 After attempting to produce her own album in 2007, she was introduced to Marco Delmar from Recording Arts.
-The album, Contradictions, was re-produced by Delmar and released September 2008.
+The album, Contradictions, was re-produced by Delmar and released in September 2008.

+Cameron creates pulsating, electronic rhythms in her concerts through her recording and touring band.
+Her live performance group is composed of musicians, a deep house DJ, and Dominican percussionist Pablo Peña, better known as "Pablito Drum."

+Over the past 14+ years, she has performed for the NFL twice (Giants, Redskins), National League once (Marlins Baseball), and numerous other prestigious international music festivals, including Xiamen Music Festival in China, Dubrovnik Wave Festival in Croatia, and Komen's for a Cure in Miami.

+Cameron started as a radio host for an FM station as part of her Broadcast Journalism major before switching to writing for the National Examiner and Smithsonian.